Get all the latest data for Can Tho

 As of 2026, what other key foreign-ownership rules or limits should I know in Can Tho?

-For apartments and condos in Can Tho, foreigners can own a maximum of 30% of the units in any single apartment building, and this quota is applied building-by-building in multi-block developments, so one block may have slots available while another is full.
+For apartments and condos in Can Tho, foreigners can usually own no more than 30% of the apartments in one building, and in multi-block projects the limit is normally checked block by block.

 What’s the biggest ownership mistake foreigners make in Can Tho right now?